-As in the case of many eye and ear problems, anal glands too are the ‘red light’ signal that something in the body is going on.
-Anal glands can’t be healthy without the rest of the body functioning well.
+As in the case of many eye and ear problems, anal glands problems too are the ‘red light’ signal that something in the body is going on.

-Good anal gland function requires harder stool.
-Every time a dog has bowel movement, the anal glands get massaged and emptied.
-People are sometimes concerned about ‘too hard stool’ but that is quite normal in most dogs fed raw bones.
+People are sometimes concerned about ‘too hard stool’ but it is quite normal in most dogs fed raw bones.
 Raw bones are fully digestible.
-It is only cooked bones that are not and can cause problems.
 Poultry bones and the bones of animals up to the size of sheep or deer are ideal.
-Large beef bones can cause tooth fractures.
+For more information on what bones to feed, click here

 It is very common that people are recommended to get their dog’s anal glands emptied.
 Some vets and groomers simply believe that expressing them will prevent them from filling up.
 The more you squeeze, the more they fill up.
 It is much better to allow anal glands to empty naturally.
 To be safe, a semiannual physical exam is ideal.
 Most dogs would be either scooting their bum on the ground, licking under the tail or will present with swelling around the anus if there is a problem.

 Injuries to lumbar spine

 It may be a surprise to you but many high performance dogs and also dogs with lumbo-sacral injuries suffer from anal gland problems.

 The lumbo-sacral area supplies the nerve and energy flow to the anus and anal glands.
 The muscles become tight, the nerve flow decreases and the anal gland tone is diminished.
 That is why some seemingly healthy but very active dogs on raw diet continue having anal gland issues.